 A charter school shall comply with all non-curricular health and safety requirements applicable to public schools under the laws of the State of Illinois.
 On or before September 1, 2015, the State Board shall promulgate and post on its Internet website a list of non-curricular health and safety requirements that a charter school must meet.
 The list shall be updated annually no later than September 1.
-Any charter contract between a charter school and its authorizer must contain a provision that requires the charter school to follow the list of all non-curricular health and safety requirements
+Any charter contract between a charter school and its authorizer must contain a provision that requires the charter school to follow the list of all non-curricular health and safety requirements promulgated by the State Board and any non-curricular health and safety requirements added by the State Board to such list

-- promulgated by the State Board and any non-curricular health and safety requirements added by the State Board to such list during the term of the charter.
-Nothing in this subsection (d) precludes an authorizer from including non-curricular health and safety requirements in a charter school contract that are not contained in the list promulgated by the State Board, including non-curricular health and safety requirements of the authorizing local school board. - (e) Except as otherwise provided in the School Code, a charter school shall not charge tuition; provided that a charter school may charge reasonable fees for textbooks, instructional materials, and student activities. - (f) A charter school shall be responsible for the management and operation of its fiscal affairs including, but not limited to, the preparation of its budget.
+- 1 during the term of the charter.
+Nothing in this subsection (d) precludes an authorizer from including non-curricular health 2 and safety requirements in a charter school contract that are 3 4 not contained in the list promulgated by the State Board, 5 including non-curricular health and safety requirements of the authorizing local school board.
+6 - (e) Except as otherwise provided in the School Code, a charter school shall not charge tuition; provided that a charter school may charge reasonable fees for textbooks, instructional materials, and student activities. - A charter school shall be responsible for (f) management and operation of its fiscal affairs including, but not limited to, the preparation of its budget.
 An audit of each charter school's finances shall be conducted annually by an outside, independent contractor retained by the charter school.
 To ensure financial accountability for the use of public funds, on or before December 1 of every year of operation, each charter school shall submit to its authorizer and the State Board a copy of its audit and a copy of the Form 990 the charter school filed that year with the federal Internal Revenue Service.
-In addition, if deemed necessary for proper financial oversight of the charter school, an authorizer may require quarterly financial statements from each charter school.
+In addition, if deemed necessary for proper financial oversight of the charter school, an authorizer may require quarterly financial statements from each charter school. - 25 (g) A charter school shall comply with all provisions of 26 this Article, the Illinois Educational Labor Relations Act, all

+1 federal and State laws and rules applicable to public sch ---
-(g) A charter school shall comply with all provisions of this Article, the Illinois Educational Labor Relations Act, all federal and State laws and rules applicable to public schools that pertain to special education and the instruction of English learners, and its charter.
-A charter school is exempt from all other State laws and regulations in this Code governing public schools and local school board policies; however, a charter school is not exempt from the following:

-- (1) Sections 10-21.9 and 34-18.5 of this Code regarding criminal history records checks and checks of the Statewide Sex Offender Database and Statewide Murderer and Violent Offender Against Youth Database of applicants for employment; - (2) Sections 10-20.14, 10-22.6, 24-24, 34-19, and 34-84a of this Code regarding discipline of students; - (3) the Local Governmental and Governmental Employees Tort Immunity Act; - (4) Section 108.75 of the General Not For Profit Corporation Act of 1986 regarding indemnification of officers, directors, employees, and agents; - (5) the Abused and Neglected Child Reporting Act; - 22 (5.5) subsection (b) of Section 10-23.12 and subsection (b) of Section 34-18.6 of this Code; - (6) the Illinois School Student Records Act; - 25 (7) Section 10-17a of this Code regarding school report cards;

-(8) the P-20 Longitudinal Education Data System Act, --
+- 2 that pertain to special education and the instruction of - English learners, and its charter.
+A charter school is exempt 3 - 4 from all other State laws and regulations in this Code - 5 governing public schools and local school board policies; - however, a charter school is not exempt from the following: 6 - (1) Sections 10-21.9 and 34-18.5 of this Code regarding 7 8 criminal history records checks and checks of the Statewide 9 Sex Offender Database and Statewide Murderer and Violent - 10 Offender Against Youth Database of applicants for - 11 employment; - (2) Sections 10-20.14, 10-22.6, 24-24, 34-19, 12 - 13 34-84a of this Code regarding discipline of students; - 14 (3) the Local Governmental and Governmental Employees - 15 Tort Immunity Act; - 16 (4) Section 108.75 of the General Not For Profit 17 Corporation Act of 1986 regarding indemnification of - 18 officers, directors, employees, and agents; - (5) the Abused and Neglected Child Reporting Act; 19 - 20 (6) the Illinois School Student Records Act; - 2.1 (7) Section 10-17a of this Code regarding school report 22 cards; - 23 (8) the P-20 Longitudinal Education Data System Act; - 24 (9) Section 27-23.7 of this Code regarding bullying 25 prevention; - 26 (10) Section 2-3.162 of this Code regarding student